-Risk of COVID clinical trial failure
+Risk of COVID clinical trial ending uninformatively

 According to a study by Hutchinson et al.,[1] only 26.4% out of 125 examined clinical trials met the conditions for informativeness.
 Given the urgent need to find effective remedies for COVID-19, such a high rate of failure could lead to a significant waste of resources and time.
 Therefore, it becomes crucial to predict the potential risk of a trial beforehand using methods like machine learning, which brings us to Fast Data Science’s Clinical Trial Risk Tool.